13 things to know about chemotherapy

 Most chemotherapy drugs are given through an IV, but some are injected into muscle, under the skin or directly into the spinal fluid.
 Other chemotherapy drugs can be swallowed in pill form.

-Chemotherapy is often given in combination with other chemotherapy drugs or with other treatments, such as targeted therapy, radiation therapy or immunotherapy.
+Chemotherapy is often given in combination with other drugs or treatments, such as targeted therapy, radiation therapy or immunotherapy.

 Does chemotherapy hurt?

-IV chemotherapy should not cause any pain while being administered.
-If you experience pain, contact the nurse taking care of you to check your IV line.
-An exception would be if there is a leak and the drug gets into surrounding tissues.
+IV chemotherapy should not cause any pain while it's being administered.
+If you do experience pain, contact a nurse immediately.
+There may be a leak in your IV line, causing the drug to get into surrounding tissues.

 What are the most common side effects of chemotherapy?